Dolly zoom: Uses

-Among the many creative uses the dolly zoom can provide to cinematographers, the shot can generally be divided into two types: the dolly-in/zoom-out and the dolly-out/zoom-in.
+Among the many creative uses the dolly zoom can provide to cinematographers, the shot can be divided into two types: the dolly-in/zoom-out and the dolly-out/zoom-in.
 The dolly-in/zoom-out shot is usually centered on a subject, where the background is pushed away from the character to create a profuse amount of uneasiness.
-For example, the movie Poltergeist's infamous dolly zoom stretches the background to seem as if the door is much farther away from the character than it actually is.
-On the other hand, the dolly-out/zoom-in shot shrinks the background to seem much closer than it really is.
+For example, Poltergeist's famous dolly zoom stretches the background to make it seem as if the door is much farther away from the character than it actually is.
+In contrast, the dolly-out/zoom-in shot shrinks the background to seem much closer than it really is.

-Other Notable Examples
+The dolly zoom is commonly used by filmmakers to represent the sensation of vertigo, a "falling-away-from-oneself feeling" or a feeling of unreality, or to suggest that a character is undergoing a realization that causes them to reassess everything they had previously believed.
+In general, the dolly zoom's amplification of emotion is a special effect that compliments a director's arsenal of creativity.
+For example, in Sam Raimi's The Quick and the Dead, a dolly zoom, coupled with a Dutch angle shot, exemplifies drama between an intense shootout.
+An uneasy feeling of suspense can also be signified through a dolly zoom, most notably used in the movie Split in 2016, where Casey Cooke peers off into the distance in unwanted curiosity.
+Other uses include demonstrating overwhelming fear or important epiphanies for a character.
+The dolly zoom can also be utilized for the purposes of tonal shifts within the film.
+Directors may also decide to use the dolly zoom as an alternative to the generic wide shot in order to give sufficient exposition on the upcoming scene.